sgmurphy/wordpress-plugins/chaty/readme.txt

 19. Contact form leads to email
 20. Google reCAPTCHA
 21. Date scheduling
+22. Contact form integration with Mailchimp & Klaviyo
+23. Blur the screen when Chaty chat icons are in open state

 <br><a href="https://premio.io/downloads/chaty/?utm_source=wordpressorg" target="_blank" title="Chaty pro plans"><strong>Upgrade to Chaty Pro</strong></a> to get all Pro features :)

 = 🗬 WhatsApp Chat Pop Up =
-You can use WhatsApp as a regular chat button, but you can also add a WhatsApp pop up and let your visitors start the conversation on your website.
+Use WhatsApp as a regular chat button or add a WhatsApp pop up and let your visitors start the conversation on your website.
 Easily integrate with WhatsApp Business or your regular WhatsApp account.
 Once the visitors click on the send button, they'll be redirected to WhatsApp to continue the conversation there.
 Check out the WhatsApp pop up in action in the video below 🎥

 [youtube  https://www.youtube.com/watch?v=G9BEUqEl4xw]

 = 🗣️ Chat View: Personalized Chat Pop Ups and WooCommerce Integration for Dynamic Pop Ups = In the Pro version, the chat view feature provides engaging pop up design.
 The chat view allows for the use of merge tags, such as the page title, URL, and WooCommerce properties like product name, in the pop up text, <strong>creating dynamic and personalized pop ups that change depending on the page or product being viewed.</strong>
-For example, a user could create a pop up that displays the page title and product name for a product page, or a pop up that displays the page title and URL for a blog post.
+Create a pop up that displays the page title and product name for a product page, or a pop up that displays the page title and URL for a blog post.
 This allows for a tailored chat experience, improving the user experience and increasing engagement on the site.

-= 🧑‍💼 Chat Agents for WhatsApp, Facebook Messenger, and 20+ other chat channels = If you’re using the Pro plan, you can add multiple agents in a single chat channel to easily delegate customer/sales/marketing/etc and make it easy for visitors to instantly reach out to the right person.
-For instance, you can add two agents under your WhatsApp widget (or any other channel of your choice like Facebook Messenger, Viber, Line, and more), which leads visitors to your respective sales and support team.
+= 🧑‍💼 Chat Agents for WhatsApp, Facebook Messenger, and 20+ other chat channels = If you’re using the Pro plan, add multiple agents in a single chat channel to easily delegate customer/sales/marketing/etc and make it easy for visitors to instantly reach out to the right person.
+For instance, add two agents under your WhatsApp widget (or any other channel of your choice like Facebook Messenger, Viber, Line, and more), which leads visitors to your respective sales and support team.
 Check out the agents feature for WhatsApp (keep in mind it can be used for any other chat channel) on our <a href="https://demo.premio.io/agents/?utm_source=wordpressorg" target="_blank" title="Agents for WhatsApp demo"><strong>demo page 🚀<strong></a>

 [youtube  https://www.youtube.com/watch?v=sNPhdx9zqlI]

 = 📧 Contact Us Form =
-You can add a contact form as a channel, this way your visitors can contact you using your contact us form.
+Add a contact form as a channel, this way your visitors can contact you using your contact us form.
+Integrate the form with Mailchimp & Klaviyo.

 [youtube  https://www.youtube.com/watch?v=4Gnxg-qUWdo]